Withdrawals While Employed by Boston University

 - Funeral expenses for your parents, spouse, children, or other tax dependent

 - Expenses for the repair of your primary residence that would qualify for casualty deduction under federal tax rules (but without regard to the 10% limit)

-You may withdraw contributions credited to your TIAA-CREF Group SRA account prior to January 1, 1989, and related earnings, at any time.
+You may withdraw contributions credited to your TIAA Group SRA account prior to January 1, 1989, and related earnings, at any time.

 Withdrawals are paid as a lump sum in cash.
-To make a withdrawal, you must complete and submit the appropriate withdrawal form, available from Fidelity and TIAA-CREF.
+To make a withdrawal, you must complete and submit the appropriate withdrawal form by contacting the appropriate recordkeeper.
 You may start making withdrawals or start receiving installment or annuity payments from the plan once you reach age 59½, even though you are still employed at Boston University.